EPIX, Inc. Home Page

 XCLIB-Lite provides the same Simple C Functions (SCF) for snapping images, capturing sequences, and dual buffer (ping-pong) capture, and for reading and writing single or blocks of pixel values in RGB or monochrome; but does not provide the "structured" interface, bit depth conversions, optional color space conversions to HSB and YUV/YCrCb, nor allow reading or writing only a single color component of RGB.
 For Bayer pattern cameras, XCLIB-Lite does provide the same de-mosaicked, color corrected, white balanced, and gamma corrected ready-to-use RGB pixel data as XCLIB, but does not provide access to raw Bayer data.

-For the PIXCI® A, D, D24, D2X, D3X, CL1, CL2, CL3SD, E1, E1DB, E4, E4DB, EB1, EB1-PoCL, EC1, ECB1, ECB1-34, ECB2, EL1, and EL1DB imaging boards when used with a camera in other than free-run mode, XCLIB-Lite allows importing a video setup file specifying the exposure, frame/line period, (i.e. the so-called "PRIN(C)" and "EXSYNC"), and other camera control parameters but does not provide for altering these imaging board parameters via function calls.
+For frame grabbers and cameras in trigger (i.e. async-reset, controlled) mode, with the frame grabber generating trigger signals via the so-called "PRIN(C)" and "EXSYNC", parameters along with related camera control parameters, XCLIB-Lite allows importing a video setup file specifying the exposure period, frame/line period, etc., but does not allow explicitly altering these parameters via function calls.
 However, for SILICON VIDEO® cameras XCLIB-Lite provides the same camera specific (SCF) functions and features as XCLIB.

 SAMPLE CODE